 METHODS

 This cross-sectional study used the data of 847 hospital personnel, including 104 doctors, 613 nurses, 67 medical laboratory scientists, 54 specialist technicians, and nine surgical assistants.
 Of them, 29 participants notified the hospital of having at least one NSI in 2017.
 The data collected included age, overtime work, body mass index, medical specialty such as doctor or nurse, and professional grade such as attending physician or resident.
-The chi-square and Fisher’s exact tests were used to compare categorical variables.
+The 2 and Fisher’s exact tests were used to compare categorical variables.
 Multiple logistic regression analysis and the Sobel test were used to assess the risk of NSIs.

 RESULTS